codeuniversity/makerspace/3dprinter.md

 ------------------------

-# Prusa i3 MK3 3D printer
+# Prusa MK4s and Core One 3D printers

-The MakerSpace currently has a Prusa MK4S and a Prusa CORE One Printer
+The MakerSpace currently has a Prusa MK4S and a Prusa CORE One Printer.

+These are fast, modern high quality, reliable machinesthat deliver great performance but are also easy to use and set up for beginners with a wealth of support and advice available.

+Join one of our Introduction to 3D printing workshops to get started if 3D printing is new for you.
+You can find these listed in the Learning Platform Events [https://app.code.berlin/events/eventSeries?](https://app.code.berlin/events/eventSeries?)

 You can find material on the Prusa Website about the MK4 and the Core One [https://help.prusa3d.com/tag/mk4](https://help.prusa3d.com/tag/mk4)
 [https://help.prusa3d.com/product/core-one](https://help.prusa3d.com/product/core-one)